jason-victor1/OpenAI_Text_Generator/README.md

 ### Step by Step Outline

 1. **Signed into OpenAI**:
-   I logged into the [OpenAI platform](https://platform.openai.com/) and I navigated to the **API section**.
-I created my unique **Project API Key**.
+   I logged into the [OpenAI platform](https://platform.openai.com/), navigated to the **API section**, and created my unique **Project API Key**.
 This key allowed me to authenticate my requests to OpenAI's API.

 2. **Note on OpenAI API Costs**:
    OpenAI’s API is not free.
 Every time I asked OpenAI to generate text, it counted the number of tokens (which include words, spaces, and punctuation).
 The more tokens used, the higher the cost.
 Please keep this in mind when using the API.